Course fees (2018/19 entry)

 This course is delivered by specialist academics from the Liverpool Business School, who have an in-depth grasp of the strategic acumen required to deploy and manage global strategies in the twenty-first century.

-- Choice of September and January start dates - next intake is January 2017
+- Choice of September and January start dates each year

 - Strong emphasis on developing the skills and knowledge required for entry into a successful career in international business management